Bell scenarios in which nonlocality and entanglement are inversely related: Introduction

-{\em Introduction.---}Nonlocality and entanglement are two core concepts in quantum information.
+Nonlocality and entanglement are two core concepts in quantum information.
 If $p_\rho(ab)$ is the joint probability that Alice obtains $a=1$ and Bob $b=1$ on a system prepared in state $\rho$, nonlocality is the impossibility of expressing $p_\rho(ab)$ as $\sum_{\lambda}p_\rho(\lambda)p_\rho(a,\lambda)p_\rho(b,\lambda)$, where $\lambda$ are preestablished classical correlations \cite{bell64ph}.
-Entanglement is the impossibility of writing down a quantum state as a convex combination of separable states.
+Entanglement is the impossibility of expressing a quantum state as a convex combination of separable states.
 Nonlocality and entanglement are related concepts in the sense that, to have nonlocality, entanglement is needed \cite{gisin91pla}.
+The difference between both concepts has been pointed out before. { First, it was noticed that there are entangled states which do not violate specific Bell inequalities \cite{wern00pra}.
+Then, in Ref. \cite{acin05prl}, the statistical strength of Bell tests was studied, showing that stronger tests (for a given family of Bell inequalities) require nonmaximally entangled states.
+Similarly, it was shown in \cite{acin02pra} that nonmaximally entangled states allow for larger violations (or equivalently a stronger resistance to noise) of the $I_3$ two-qutrit inequality \cite{CGLMS02}.
+In \cite{junge10ar} it was demonstrated that, for general bipartite Bell inequalities with $n$ inputs, $n$ outputs, and $n$-dimensional Hilbert spaces, the entropy of entanglement of the state is essentially irrelevant in obtaining large violation.
+Finally, in \cite{vidi10ar,lian11pra}, it is shown that, for certain inequalities, weakly entangled states outperform maximally entangled ones of arbitrary dimension.}
-The difference between both concepts has been pointed out before: first, noticing that there are entangled states which do not violate specific Bell inequalities \cite{wern00pra}, and then pointing out that states with lower entanglement lead to larger violations of some specific Bell inequalities \cite{acin02pra, acin05prl, junge10ar, vidi10ar}.
-The difficulty in reaching a general conclusion about their relationship is that of finding a general scenario where incontrovertible measures of nonlocality and entanglement can be compared.

-A bipartite scenario has the advantage that any of the many measures of entanglement assigns zero entanglement to product states and maximum entanglement to maximally entangled states \cite{woot98prl}.
-Nonlocality is a more delicate issue in that different restrictions on the number of settings usually lead to different measures of nonlocality.
-This suggests that any conclusion should be based on a bipartite scenario in which the parties can perform an arbitrary number of measurements.
+One difficulty in reaching a general conclusion about the relationship between nonlocality and entanglement is that of finding a general scenario where incontrovertible measures of nonlocality and entanglement can be compared.
+Bipartite scenarios have the advantage that any of the many measures of entanglement assign zero entanglement to product states and maximum entanglement to maximally entangled states \cite{woot98prl,IconcPRA}.
+Nonlocality is a more delicate issue since different restrictions on the number of measurement settings usually lead to different measures of nonlocality.
+This suggests that to study such relationship, one needs to consider a general scenario in which each party can perform an arbitrary number of local measurements.

-The aim of this Letter is to show that, in such scenario, and assuming some natural measures, nonlocality and entanglement actually have have {\em opposite} behaviors.